DZD-eV-Diabetes-Research/redcap-docker/README.md

 This is not an official REDCap project.
 We are an institutional partner of the REDCap Consortium, but beyond that we have no connection to REDCap - we are simple REDCap users.

 This project does **not** distribute REDCap and never will.
 It is a wrapper to help deploy REDCap.
-You still need to provide your own licensed copy of REDCap, or a valid login to the REDCap community portal to download it automatically.
+You still need to provide your own licensed copy of REDCap, or a valid login to the REDCap community portal to download it.

 > [!CAUTION]
 > We are not responsible for any data loss or damage that may occur from the use of this container image.
 Use it at your own risk. **Make backups.**